grafana/pyroscope/docs/sources/deploy-kubernetes/helm.md

    ```

    {{% admonition type="note" %}}
-   The output of the command contains the query URLs necessary for the following steps, so for a micro-service setup, it will look like this:
+   The output of the command contains the query URLs necessary for the following steps, so for a microservice setup, it will look like this:

    ```
    [...]